Payarc/payarc-sdk-php/README.md

     create_subscription: issue a subscription for a customer from a plan.
 Based on plans you can create subscription.
 Time scheduled job will request and collect payments (charges) according plan schedule from customer.

+### Service `Payarc->batches`
+This service is used by Agents and ISVs to retrieve information on batches.

 ## Creating a Charge
 ### Example: Create a Charge with Minimum Information
 To create a `payment(charge)` from a customer, minimum information required is: